hallazie/cv_toy/saliency/fastsal/torch/tex/manuscript.md

 ### Model Structure

-To achieve smaller model, multiple tricks were proposed recent years, such as pruning, distilling, etc. Though in which tricks pruning is most commly adopted, as stated in [rethinking pruning], training from sratch usually outperform pruning to the same size.
+To achieve smaller model, multiple tricks were proposed recent years, such as pruning, distilling, etc. Though in which tricks pruning is most commly adopted, as stated in [rethinking pruning], training from sratch usually outperform the model that pruned to the same size.
 So we design a compact model and train it from scratch.
 The principle of designing is to get as smaller as possible while preserve comparable performance.
-We archieve this goal by designing a slim convnet with same depth with VGG16, to simulate the prunned model.
+We archieve this goal by constructing a slim convnet with same depth with VGG16, to simulate the prunned model.
 We then adopt depth wise seperable convolution to further reduce the model size.

 the model consists of 2 3x3 conv layers, 13 inverted residual modules followed by 1 1x1 channel reduction conv layer.
 The inverted residual modules were first introduced in MobileV2[].
 The model use depth seperable conv layers to reduce connection between two conv layers, while keep the channel width.